-- Costs may be higher than someone with a variable rate loan.
+- Interest rates and loan costs may be higher than someone with a variable rate loan.

 - Early exit fees do apply.

-A split rate loan enables you to fix a portion of the loan and to leave the rest variable.
+When you take out a split rate loan, you can elect to fix a portion of the loan and leave the rest variable.
 This type of loan gives you the best of both worlds.
 So, you can have the loan features you want on the variable share.
 Also, you can pay this off as fast as you wish.
 Whereas, the fixed portion gives you peace of mind and budgeting assurance.

-- If interest rates drop, so will the repayments on your variable portion.
+- If interest rates drop, so will your variable repayments.